PKU-RL/ResDex/README.md

 ├── ......
 ```
 We provide an example object in `assets`.
 3200 training objects are specified in `train_set.yaml`.
 The testing objects are specified in `test_set_seen_cat.yaml` and `test_set_unseen_cat.yaml`.
 You can download the complete dataset [here](https://mirrors.pku.edu.cn/dl-release/UniDexGrasp_CVPR2023/dexgrasp_policy/assets/) for `datasetv4.1`, `meshdatav3_pc_feat` and `meshdatav3_scaled`.
-After download `meshdatav3_scaled` and put it to the corresponding place in `assets`, you can get `pcldata` by running the following command:
+After downloading `meshdatav3_scaled` and put it to the corresponding place in `assets`, you can get `pcldata` by running the following command:
 ```python
 python script/preprocess_pcl.py
 ```